Ortus-Solutions/ortus-artwork/coldbox/README.md

 # ColdBox

-Official logo repository for **ColdBox** — part of the COLDBOX Ecosystem from the Ortus Solutions brand family.
+Official logo repository for **ColdBox** — from the Ortus Solutions brand family.

 ---